-Games, YouTube and hugs: How Gaza mothers calm terrified children amid war
+Games, YouTube, hugs: How Gaza mothers calm terrified kids amid Israel war

 From the online resources, Esraa learned about keeping children entertained and engaged during conflict.
 One way was easing restrictions on screen time.
 “I usually limit my children’s iPad usage but given these distressing circumstances, I allow them to watch cartoons to keep themselves entertained.
 I make sure to keep my iPad or cellphone charged while they watch [in case of an emergency],” she explained.
 Esraa also reads stories to her children.

-Unlike in previous assaults on the territory, the Israeli Air Force has not been issuing warnings before shelling residential units, sending families racing for their lives.
+According to Palestinians in Gaza and sources at the United Nations Relief and Works Agency — the UN agency for Palestinian refugees — and Red Crescent, the Israeli Air Force has not been issuing warnings before shelling residential units, unlike during previous attacks sending families racing for their lives.

 In its Humanitarian Needs Overview 2022, the United Nations Office for the Coordination of Humanitarian Affairs estimated that 678,000 children across Palestine need mental health and psychosocial support services.
 More than half of the children in Gaza are in need of such support.
 However, available mental healthcare has not been sufficient to address the significant need, especially during recurring times of distress.
 This leaves parents – who are facing their own mental health and emotional issues – to find ways to soothe their frightened children.